Home / LSA Students / Academics & Requirements / Majors & Minors / Multidisciplinary Design Program /

 Undergraduate students can benefit from practical experience designing technology systems in collaboration with students from other disciplines both inside and outside of engineering.
 This experience requires students to apply their developing disciplinary skills to projects that also require broader multidisciplinary concepts and approaches.
 This will expose participating students to systems engineering concepts and will help them succeed in the fast-paced, global and entrepreneurial market for graduate students and professionals in the 21st century.

-An academic minor in Multidisciplinary Design requires students to exercise their acquired disciplinary expertise in the context of a significant multi-semester team design-build-test project.
+A minor in Multidisciplinary Design requires students to exercise their acquired disciplinary expertise in the context of a significant multi-semester team design-build-test project.
 This project must be multidisciplinary and involve concepts and approaches from at least two other disciplines to be completed successfully.
 The projects closely follow the following elements or steps:

 - problem definition based on qualitative and/or quantitative requirement